-With one of the best sleep trackers you can gain valuable insight into your sleep patterns, and the amount – and quality – of sleep you're getting.
+With one of the best sleep trackers, you can gain valuable insight into your sleep patterns, and the amount – and quality – of sleep you're getting.
 While a sleep tracker can't force you to go to bed at a sensible time (not yet, anyway), it can show you how catching some quality zeds can improve your energy levels the next day.
-There's some crossover between sleep trackers and the best fitness trackers, but this guide's all about finding devices that specialise in monitoring your nighttime routine.
+There's some crossover between sleep trackers and the best fitness trackers (opens in new tab), but this guide is all about finding devices that specialise in monitoring your night time routine.

 If you're in a rush to find the best sleep tracker, we'd currently recommend the Fitbit Inspire HR.
-It features heart rate tracking so that you can monitor your different sleep stages, and it also works as a fitness tracker for the waking hours.
-While its accuracy isn't 100%, it's still a great all-rounder suitable for most people.
+It features heart rate tracking so you can monitor your different sleep stages, and also works as a fitness tracker for the waking hours.
+While its accuracy isn't 100%, it's still a great all-rounder suitable for most people (here's exactly how Fitbit tracks sleep (opens in new tab), if you're interested).

-If you're here because you're struggling to sleep, you might also want to explore our ranking of the best mattresses, or perhaps pick up one of the best weighted blankets, which work wonders for some restless sleepers.
-If not, read on for some more buying advice, followed by our pick of the best sleep trackers 2022.
+If you're here because you're struggling to sleep, you might also want to explore our ranking of the best mattresses (opens in new tab), or pick up one of the best weighted blankets (opens in new tab), which work wonders for some restless sleepers.
+Ready to track your sleep?
+Read on for our pick for the best sleep trackers 2022, plus shopping advice so you can find the best prices.

 How to choose the best sleep tracker for you